funkylarma/adamchamberlin.info/src/pages/privacy-policy.md

 ### What types of cookies do we use ?

 Essential: Some cookies are essential for you to be able to experience the full functionality of our metadata.
 They allow us to maintain user sessions and prevent any security threats.
 They do not collect or store any personal information.
-For example, these cookies allow you to log-in to your account and add products to your basket, and checkout securely.Statistics: These cookies store information like the number of visitors to the website, the number of unique visitors, which pages of the website have been visited, the source of the visit, etc. These data help us understand and analyze how well the website performs and where it needs improvement.Marketing: Our website displays advertisements.
-These cookies are used to personalize the advertisements that we show to you so that they are meaningful to you.
+For example, these cookies allow you to log-in to your account and add products to your basket, and checkout securely.Statistics: These cookies store information like the number of visitors to the website, the number of unique visitors, which pages of the website have been visited, the source of the visit, etc. These data help us understand and analyse how well the website performs and where it needs improvement.Marketing: Our website displays advertisements.
+These cookies are used to personalise the advertisements that we show to you so that they are meaningful to you.
 These cookies also help us keep track of the efficiency of these ad campaigns.
 The information stored in these cookies may also be used by the third-party ad providers to show you ads on other websites on the browser as well.

 Functional: These are the cookies that help certain non-essential functionalities on our webmetadata.
 These functionalities include embedding content like videos or sharing content of the website on social media platforms.